Online Estate Agents: The Definitive Guide

 However, some online estate agents offer packages with added extras where they will arrange your viewings, and they will enlist an ‘expert’ in your area to show your home to the potential buyers, so you don’t have to.

 Of course, as with traditional estate agents, selling your home via these options will take a considerable amount of time, and even comprehensive services will require your involvement in a number of complicated services.
-If you’re looking to sell your home in a fast, stress-free manner, get in touch with a member of the Good Move team – it takes us an average of just two weeks to sell properties.
+If you’re looking to sell your home fast, then consider a cash house buyer like ourselves.
+To find out more and get a free cash offer,get in touch with a member of the Good Move team.